AdobeDocs/document-services/src/pages/apis/doc-generation/dg-explore-other-adobe-doc.md

 #### Services

-Create a PDF from Microsoft Office documents, protect the content, and export to other formats
+Create a PDF from Microsoft Office documents, protect the content, and export to other formats.

 * [Learn more](/src/pages/apis/pdf-services.md)